jaigupta9/Play-Arena/README.md

 # Play Arena 🎮

 **Play Arena** is a fun collection of classic mini-games built with **HTML, CSS, and JavaScript**.
-It’s designed for quick entertainment and to showcase basic front-end web development skills.
+Play directly in your browser—no installation required!
+Perfect for quick entertainment or to see basic front-end web development in action.

-You can play directly online without downloading any code!

 ---